jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-3a.md

-+++
+---
-title=  "Ways to pay public debts-Personal treasure or credit of ruler" description=  "Chapter 3 of  by Adam Smith Book 5" date=  2020-01-01 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2w-article-4" linkbtext=  "Part 2w" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-3b/" linkftext=  "Chapter 3b" heading=  "Chapter 3a" icon=  "/icons/smith.png"
+title: "Ways to pay public debts-Personal treasure or credit of ruler"
-+++
+heading: "Chapter 3a"
+date: 2020-01-31
+image: "/covers/wn.jpg"
+description: "The private man's revenue can pass through his hands only once a year.
+But the merchant's total capital and credit may pass through the merchant's hands 2-4 times a year, because his returns are quicker"
+icon: "/icons/smith.png"
+author: Adam Smith
+---

 {{< s v="1" >}} In Book 3, I showed that the person who has a large revenue in the rude state of society can enjoy that revenue only by maintaining as many people as possible.
-A large revenue then might consist in basic necessities such as=
+A large revenue then might consist in basic necessities such as:
 - plain food
 - coarse clothing
 - corn and cattle